BiQiWHU/Attention-based-Multi-instance-CNN/README.md

 Generally speaking, the advantage of MIL with DC-Net backbone is its light-weight model, little prediction time and computation cost.
 However, its feature representation capability is usually weaker than models pre-trained from ImageNet.

-- For MIL with Pre-trained AlexNet or VGG,
+- For MIL with Pre-trained AlexNet or VGG, an additional step is needed at first so as to download the pre-trained model, which can be found here: https://github.com/tensorflow/models/tree/master/research/slim